arunkumar461/Java-Spring-Boot-with-Web-Flow-and-Thymeleaf/README.md

 This project demonstrates how to use Spring Web Flow with Spring Boot 3 and Java 21, along with Thymeleaf for templating.
 It provides a working example of integrating Spring Web Flow into a modern Spring Boot application.

 Starter Spring Boot project with Spring Web Flow and Thymeleaf configured.
-I've been struggling with this one for quite some time until realized I've missed one line of code.

-Well, I don't want you guys to waste time like I've done, so here you go :)

 ## Key Features
 - Spring Boot 3